woodcoin-core/woodcoin.org/README.md

-# This is source code for the Woodcoin.org site.
+# This is the source code for the Woodcoin.org site.
 ---